Simon Wilson on Labour

 Metro Editor Simon Wilson shares his thoughts on in Labour has a future:

-Why hasn't the Party championed the Unitary Plan?
-Because the Party likes it?
-The Nats like it because they're pragmatists: they know they need a lot more homes built in Auckland or they will lose the city.
+Why hasn’t the Labour Party championed the Unitary Plan?
+Because the National Party likes it?
+The Nats like it because they’re pragmatists: they know they need a lot more homes built in Auckland or they will lose the city.
 But Labour should like it because it gives expression to an exciting, future-focused vision of what the city could be.

 But that’s Labour, struggling for purpose in the modern world.
 Championing the compact city could have been – and still could be – one way to address that.